Skip to content

 This will run both the build:update-bulma-colors and build:vite scripts from the package.json file.

-• The build:update-bulma-colors script will patch Bulma to allow using css variables.
+• The build:update-bulma-colors script will patch Bulma to allow using CSS variables.
 Read more on the Customizing Vulk - Hybrid Sass section.

 • The build:vite script will generate the static production files (in the ./dist folder).